pandayuanyu/NewtonGen/README.md

 <summary>Click to expand</summary>

 ### 1. Prepare Physics-Clean Videos
 Run the scripts in folder `data_simulation`.
-We also provide the simulation samples in the folder.
+We also provide some simulated samples in the folder.
-You can

 ### 2. Encode the Physics-Clean Videos into Physical States Labels
 Run the script in folder `physical_encoder`.
 For Circular Motion and Damped Oscillation, please use `phys_encoder_circular_oscillation.py`, all other motions, please use `phys_encoder.py`.